 I sparked controversy by criticising Public Relations Ethics: Contrasting Models from the Rhetorics of Plato, Aristotle, and Isocrates, by Charles W. Marsh Jr, University of Kansas professor of journalism.
 The response took me by surprise.
-This piece, then, is a follow-on contribution.
+This essay, then, is a follow-on contribution.
 It covers what I would have liked to have said had I had more time and been better prepared.

 Marsh asks us to believe in the superiority of Isocrates’ ethical and moral approach to communication compared to his contemporaries.
 He contrasts what he calls the adversarial/advocacy rhetoric of Socrates, Plato and Aristotle to the supposedly more symmetrical and consensual communication techniques developed by Isocrates: